CZ-NIC/knot/doc/reference.rst

 * ``server`` - Messages related to general operation of the server.
 * ``zone`` - Messages related to zones, zone parsing and loading.
 * ``any`` - All categories.

+If systemd support is enabled, the log messages in the `zone` category are given the `ZONE` field containing a name of the zone.
+The field can be used to filter the log entries in the journal.

 .. _severity: